 Hourly rate fields are available on many of the setup tables in Time Portal.
 These rates are available in different areas to ensure that multiple rate scenarios are possible.
-They are also there to help limit data entry and maintenance.
-Time Portal uses a weighted hierarchy to determine what hourly rates in the system get applied to an employee.
+They are also there to help reduce data entry and maintenance.
+Time Portal uses a weighted hierarchy to determine which hourly rates in the system get applied to an employee.
 Listed below are the current levels of Hourly Rates.
 When a worker clocks in, the system will look for the appropriate hourly rate to use for that worker.
 To do this, it begins with the Worker Contract and works it way up to the company.
-It will check each level, traveling up the latter of setup tables and will use the first rate that it finds.
+It will check each level, traveling up the ladder of setup tables and will use the first rate that it finds.
 Let's look at some examples of how we can setup our rates and how they would get applied.

 - Worker Contract

 Example 1: The most basic rate setup is to place your base hourly rate/minimum wage on your company.
 In this example, we have entered $10.00 as our base rate.
 This rate will get applied to every employee that uses Time Portal.
 When a worker clocks in, the system will travel up the ladder of setup tables to find the first rate available.
 Since we only have one rate applied at the company level, the system would end up at the company level and using $10.00.

 Example 2: In this example, we have an employee John that gets paid at a higher wage than the rest of our employees because he is a crew manager.
 To set this up, we add his hourly rate of $15.00 to his employee record.
 When John clocks in, the system will begin at the Worker Contract and work its way up the ladder but, this time the first rate that it hits is on John's employee record.
 The system will then use the employee rate of $15.00.
 All other employees would get $10.00 because their employee records do not have a rate.